 Breakdown of IREQ innovation efforts relates to sustainability

-According to Research Infosource, Hydro-Québec was the top Canadian power utility for R&D spending.
-With an annual budget of $116 million, the company’s research Institute, IREQ, develops state-of-the-art technology in multiple fields related to power systems and renewable energy
+Hydro-Québec is among the top Canadian R&D spenders in the electricity industry.
+With a budget of $102.5 million, the company’s research institute, IREQ, develops state-of-the-art technology in multiple fields related to power systems and renewable energy.

 For more information, follow these links: